gemadam/JiIaMD-lab-project/README.md

 - documentation (Javadoc) - mandatory tags: @author, @version, @param, @return, @throws,
 - Java naming convention and English identifiers.

+### Final version no. 5

+- scope of the final projects no. 1-4 (model, tests, web application),
+- database support using JDBC or JPA,
+- automatic database schema creation on the first run of the application,
+- database connection should be established only once for the run of the application,
+- storing the history of performed operations in the database,
+- ability to see all database records through the web application,
+- database exceptions handling,
+- documentation (Javadoc) - description of all classes, methods, fields, and packages (including unit tests),
+- documentation (Javadoc) - mandatory tags: @author, @version, @param, @return, @throws,
+- Java naming convention and English identifiers.

 ## Submitting project iteration

 Project should be submitted in form of the zip archive.